 This Mull holiday cottage has a superb position below the mountain Ben Buie and is a short distance from the shore and beaches at Lochbuie.
 Lochbuie is regarded as one of the most beautiful locations on the Isle of Mull.
 Large sandy beaches backed by deciduous woodland give rise to rugged mountain peaks, where eagles often circle.
 This is a superb place to see wildlife and there are excellent walks exploring the shore, peaks and glens.

 Entering Dobhran, there is a spacious porch/utility room with plenty of room for placing belongings.
 This leads through to the living area; a fantastic space with double height ceilings and sliding double doors that open to the rear patio.
 Step outside and soak up the glorious mountain views that the patio area showcases.
 High quality furnishings and comfortable seating make it a very relaxing space back in the living area.
-There’s a nice selection of books along with television, DVD player and wood burning stove.
+There’s a nice selection of books along with television and wood burning stove.

 The kitchen leads off the living area and is light, thanks to the large window, and comes very well-equipped.
 There is also a dining table here for meals.
 The bathroom is large, with a lovely view towards Ben Buie, and features a very spacious walk-in shower, basin and w.c.